Zoom Phone Review: The Best Value VoIP in 2026?

 zoom square logo

-Regardless of plan, Zoom earns high marks for call management, integrations, and communication channels, though its support and training features are slightly less comprehensive than those of some contact centre-focused rivals.
+Regardless of plan, Zoom earns high marks for call management, integrations and communication channels, though its support and training features are slightly less comprehensive than those of some contact center-focused rivals.

 Zoom Phone Plans Summary

-• Metered ($10/user/month): Best for very light external callers or micro teams.
+• Metered ($10 per user, per month): Best for very light external callers or micro teams.

-• Regional Unlimited ($15/user/month): Most balanced choice for US-centric businesses needing reliable calling and voicemail.
+• Regional Unlimited ($15 per user, per month): Most balanced choice for US-centric businesses needing reliable calling and voicemail.

-• Global Select ($20/user/month): Ideal for multinational companies with remote offices.
+• Global Select ($20 per user, per month): Ideal for multinational companies with remote offices.

 Zoom logo